 These are miniature sweets in the French desserts list and are either bite-size; Glaces (glazed cakes), Secs (biscuits) and Frais (pastries).
 Fancy French desserts without a doubt.

-Often served as an assortment, selecting these from a menu is great when you can’t make up your mind and want to try a few flavours at once.
+Often served as an assortment, selecting these from a menu is great when you can’t make up your mind and want to try a few flavors at once.
 They’re an elegant way to round off a good meal and are irresistible when displayed together.

 We have a lot of French chocolate desserts, but Opera is one that you really don’t want to overlook.
 For the ultimate classic touch, it’s not unusual to see its name written on the top of each slice with a touch of gold leaf.
 You don’t need to be a baker to tell that a lot of patience and time goes into making one of these.